Skip to product information

 • We would like to thank Simone Kropf and Aline Lopes de Lacerda, researchers at Fiocruz, for their kindness in answering our questions.

 (...)
-I would kindly ask you to inform the President that the banquet for the Head of the Rockefeller Foundation will take place at the Jockey Club.
+I would ask you to be so kind as to inform the President that the banquet for the Head of the Rockefeller Foundation will take place at the Jockey Club.

 (...)
 I would also be very grateful if you would kindly remind the President of my invitation to visit the Department's general hygiene exhibition, an opportunity for His Excellency to get to know the services of this department up close and to be able to assess the country's major health problems, those to which the State should pay special attention.